Important information regarding Attendance and your child

 Advice and Guidance

 Support of parent/carers is an essential ingredient in this equation.
 Preventing frequent lateness and avoiding medical/dental appointments during the school day are examples of where your support can have a direct impact on your child’s learning opportunities.

 Minor ailments, such as a headache or a slight cold and cough, are not acceptable reasons for failing to attend school.
 Repeated absences may require the school to request that you obtain medical evidence from your GP surgery or local pharmacy as recommended by the Government.

 If your child has a diagnosed medical condition or there are personal circumstances that prevent your child from attending school regularly and you would like to discuss this with the school then please do not hesitate to do so.

 If we are concerned about your child’s attendance and it has dropped below the minimum target we will write to you in the first instance informing you of our concerns.
-If after this your child’s attendance continues to be a concern the parent/guardian will be invited to a school based meeting to discuss the issues.
+If after this your child’s attendance continues to be a concern the parent/carer will be invited to a school based meeting to discuss the issues.

-We are confident that parent/guardians will be keen to work with the school to ensure that students maintain good attendance since it is clear that this will have a positive effect on their learning.
+We are confident that parent/carers will be keen to work with the school to ensure that students maintain good attendance since it is clear that this will have a positive effect on their learning.
 We as a school will continue to celebrate good attendance through certificates, progress points and rewards.

 For further information regarding attendance please see our Attendance Policy.

 Mrs J Low Mr K Cheema